-Because of its beauty and uniqueness, the network of protected areas of Asturias includes these waterfalls of the municipality of Villayón, a set of three waterfalls that are staggered in a few meters, marking the course of the Acebo River that runs between rocks and numerous wells.
-Some, like the Diablu, have great depth and dangerous whirlpools inside.
-Suddenly, the current plunges vertically through a height around fifteen meters, forming a cascade of spectacular beauty.
+Because of its beauty and uniqueness, the network of protected areas of Asturias includes these waterfalls in the municipality of Villayón, a set of three waterfalls They are spread over a few meters, marking the course of the Acebo river that runs between rocks and numerous wells.
+Some, like the Diablu, have great depth and dangerous eddies inside.
+Suddenly, the stream rushes vertically up to a height of around fifteen meters, forming a waterfall of spectacular beauty.
 It is the waterfall of the Firbia, the most accessible and impressive of the three.
 Around it the continuous precipitation of rocks has formed a circus on which the waters break rudely.
 The constant sound, of great acoustic power, is accompanied by a wind effect that impresses, continuous bursts of air that are the invisible result of this great waterfall down ravine.

 The walls of the rock are densely covered with mosses and ferns.
 The waterfall is surrounded by oaks, birches and chestnuts and on its right margin there is a canal that in ancient times supplied several mills.
 We are, then, in a privileged location to appreciate that close relationship between the Asturian landscape and its ethnography related to water.

 The itinerary signaled by the one that we have arrived ends here, in the waterfall of the Firbia.
 However, below this there are other two of lower height although not less beautiful: the Ulloa and the Maseirua.
 In the immediate surroundings of these the vegetation is still exuberant, with a leafy cover of ash and alder.